Tax Ready Bookkeeping + The AI Stack

 Industry-aware by design

-Generic AI bookkeeping treats every business the same.
+Generic bookkeeping even with some AI enhanement, treats every business the same.
 Tax Ready Bookkeeping doesn’t.
-The data flows and integration, chart of accounts, classifier training, policy parameterization, and KPI benchmarks are configured for your vertical at onboarding.
+The integrated data flows, chart of accounts, classifier training, policy parameterization, and KPI benchmarks are configured for your vertical at onboarding.
 The vertical strategy lives in three tiers.

 Professional Services on QBO — primary